-In a Cyber Security Management role, you're responsible for at least some of the cyber security functions in an organisation.
-You may set and manage policies, and ensure that colleagues both in cyber security and other departments comply with them.
-You may manage staff, money or other resources to achieve the most effective results possible.
+Cyber Security Management is responsible for at least some of the cyber security functions in an organisation.
+They may set and manage policies, and ensure that colleagues, both in cyber security and other departments comply with them.
+They may also manage staff, money, or other resources to achieve the most effective results possible.

-As the most senior cyber security practitioner - perhaps with the title Chief Information Security Officer (CISO) - you establish and operate the cyber security strategy.
-It's likely that you work with other senior managers from other departments on your organisation’s overall strategy and high-level performance.
-You report directly to the organisation’s senior management and you may even be on the board of management yourself.
+As Cyber Security Management is a senior role – perhaps with the title of Chief Information Officer (CISO) - they establish and operate the cyber security strategy.
+It is likely that they will work with other senior managers from other departments within the organisation.

-As a Cyber Security Management specialist, you ensure that the cyber security efforts and resources of your organisation are applied efficiently and effectively to protect both its systems and services and the information it holds.
+Cyber Security Management ensures that the cyber security efforts and resources of the organisation are applied efficiently and effectively to protect both its systems and services and the information it holds.
 This is so that the organisation can fully realise the value of these assets, while simultaneously complying with legal, regulatory and ethical constraints.

 In detail, you might: